d-rez/gbz_overlay/README.md

 ## Calibration

 Depending on many factors, from my experience with MCP based chips.
-The ADC (the number that the MCP chip returns from the given voltage) can vary.

-This depends on the VREF voltage, if you are reading in the voltage from a voltage booster or from the battery, some batterys have slight voltage variences, different chips.
+The ADC (the number that the MCP chip returns from the given voltage) can vary depending on various factors such as VREF voltage.
+Some batterys have slight voltage variences, different chips sometimes seem to give slight different ADC values.

 You can use the config setting "Multiplier" to calibrate this.

 To do this.
 - Insert a fully charged battery
 - Stop overlay service `sudo service retropie-status-overlay  stop`
-- Run overlay manually using the command `sudo python3 overlay.py`
+- Run overlay manually using the command from your working directory `sudo python3 overlay.py`
-- Make note if the voltage when the device is running using a multimeter
+- Make note of the voltage when the device is running using a multimeter
 - Compare this to the voltage displayed by overlay
 - Increase the multiplier in the config.ini file (2 decimal increments may be needed) until overlay and your multimeter have the same voltage.